abhilak/javascript-compiler/README.md

 - function call to a parent scope doesn't work (function hoisting)
 - assignment and declaration don't have the semicolon check rule

+- Strings are now constants
+- No function hoisting is supported

 ## Unique Stuff
 - Breaks and continues don't signal errors, but they are silently removed
 - passing functions as parameters